Billionaire Profile

 2021

-Involved in a failed effort to create a European Super League, which generated significant controversy.
+Involved in a failed effort to create a closed European Super League with Arsenal.